moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ### AP version of shiny-server

-We developed a mini version of shiny-sever in nodejs,  it provides the simply function to support the above minimum capabilities
+We developed a mini version of shiny-sever in nodejs, it provides a minimal implementation to support the required capabilities:
 - Uses sockjs which supports heart-beat
 - Create a new session for each new websocket conneciton
 - Will try to reconnect to the shiny app automatically when the websocket connection drops.
 If reconnection repeatedly fails and reaches the maximum number of attempts, a window will be appear asking the user to trigger a manual reconnect.